Signed in as:

 The Fertile Ground Foundation is committed to advocating for women and their families around the world.
 We are putting the infertility conversation first and are working to support those impacted by infertility.
 Join us in the fight against infertility!

-Founder Shemaine Fox-Pickens had the vision to create a foundation that would work tirelessly to advocate for women battling infertility.
-Her vision for the Fertile Ground Foundation is to break down the barriers around the infertility conversation so that the world can understand the world of infertility better and to also advocate and provide resources to women that will assist them along their journey with battling infertility.
+Founders Shemaine & Herbert Pickens had the vision to create a foundation that would work tirelessly to advocate for women battling infertility.
+Their vision for the Fertile Ground Foundation is to break down the barriers around the infertility conversation so that the world can understand the world of infertility better and to also advocate and provide resources to women that will assist them along their journey with battling infertility.

 Our mission is to advocate for, support, and provide resources for women and families battling infertility.